donlovett/katacoda-scenarios/ssh sign/intro.md

 Good morning

 SSH Key Creation
-We are going to be interoduced to how to create a ssh or secure socket shell public and private key in Linux
+We are going to learn how to create a ssh or secure socket shell public and private key in Linux

 We are going to learn how to create a Hello World File and then calulate a hash of this file